 4.2.
 Capacity Models

 Similar to demand model updating approaches, capacity fiber models could be sampled and weighed for updating purposes.
 Due to the uncertain nature of NDE results, which is the primary information used to update capacity models, it is recommended to integrate the associated uncertainties during the updating procedures.
+To that extent, a comprehensive uncertainty analysis will be conducted on the past NDE data (mainly collected by LTBP program and NDE Virtual Lab) to distinguish the most appropriate distribution for each NDE technique.
 The proposed method will leverage Monte Carlo simulation to estimate the influence of the uncertainties identified through NDE on the estimation of member capacity.
 In the Monte Carlo simulation, key parameters are sampled from their probability distributions and used within the simulation model to identify the resulting variability of the model output (in this case member capacity).
 Monte Carlo is a class of computational algorithms that rely on repeated random sampling.
 In the proposed model updating for capacity estimation, as shown in Fig. 20a, the simulation process will be performed numerous times (n) and in each run, one sample data for each variable parameter is randomly selected from its representative distribution.

 More specifically, the proposed approached to incorporate NDE data within the capacity estimation process is outlined in the following: